Year End Sale: 2 Plugins for $39.99 | Shop Now »

 To dial in the processing applied by Smack Attack further, you can modify the Attack Shape by selecting one of the three options below the Attack knob and adjusting the Attack Duration slider to set the length of attack processing.

-When to Use a Transient Shaper - Situation #2
+When to Use a Transient Shaper #2: Changing the Level of Sustain, Post Transient

 A transient shaper's sustain feature allows you to control the level of post-attack audio content.
 Let's adjust the sustain of this snare recording so that you can hear the effect on the sound.
 Reducing the value of the Sustain knob to -100 results in a short and abrupt snare sound.